 How to take it: Essential oil through olfactory.

 The main ingredient in sleepytime teas everywhere, chamomile is practically synonymous with words like “soothing” and “relaxing.”
 There have been quite a few scientific studies done on its sleep-inducing effects.
 In one study performed on mice, the inhalation of chamomile oil reduced levels of ACTH, a stress hormone, in the brain.
-Another one found that ten cardiac patients reported that they immediately fell into a deep sleep lasting for 90 minutes after drinking chamomile tea.
-(You can read more about all the studies about chamomile and its effects here.)
+Another one found that 10 cardiac patients reported that they immediately fell into a deep sleep lasting for 90 minutes after drinking chamomile tea.
+(You can read more about all the studies about chamomile and its effects if you’re interested.)
 If stress or anxiety is the reason you can’t fall asleep, chamomile may be the answer.

-How to take it: essential oil, tea.
+How to take it: Essential oil or tea.

-Note: always consult a doctor before incorporating a natural herb into your sleep routine.
+Ed. note.
+Always consult a doctor before incorporating a natural herb into your sleep routine.